ysig/GraKeL/0.1a7/_sources/documentation/core_concepts.rst.txt

 Core Concepts
 =============

+We next present some core concepts in *GraKeL*.

 What is the `GraphKernel` class
 -------------------------------
 `GraphKernel` is a class *generic wrapper*, which means that it takes a collection of classes, in our case Graph-Kernels and creates a uniform interface for all them, while providing the user with a way of adding various features.